-Pitch pine is also a variation of the more common yellow or red pine, slightly harder and more dense due to the age of the tree, pitch pine doors are perfect for a home where family life can get a bit crazy and something a little more hardwearing is needed without having to spend the money on traditional hardwood doors.
+Pitch pine is a variation of the more common yellow or red pine.
+This type of wood is slightly harder and denser due to the age of the tree.
+Pitch pine doors are perfect for busy homes, where hardwearing furniture is welcomed without compromising on style.

-Pine internal doors are lightweight but still retain the insulating properties you would expect from solid wood doors.
-Pine is a stable wood and machines well and is perfectly suited to carved detail, which means the possibilities are somewhat limitless when it comes to the design of your internal doors.
+Pine internal doors are light weight but still retain the insulating properties you would expect from solid wood doors.
+It is a stable material and is perfectly suited to carved detail.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.